Ypresiglaux: Discovery and naming

 In 2016, Gerald Mayr described a distal right tarsometatarsus as belonging to a new species of the extinct owl genus Eostrix, E. gulottai.
 The holotype specimen, SMF Av 627, was discovered in layers of the Eocene (Ypresian)-dated Nanjemoy Formation (Potapaco Member) of Stafford County, Virginia, USA.
-In 2022, Mayr and Kitchener moved 'Eostrix' gulottai to the new genus Ypresiglaux as the new combination, Y. gulottai.
+In 2022, Mayr and Kitchener transferred Eostrix gulottai to the new genus Ypresiglaux, creating the new combination, Y. gulottai.
 The specific name honors Marco Gulotta, the discoverer of the specimen.

 Description

 Ypresiglaux was a very small owl.
-Y. michaeldanielsi was comparable in size to the Eurasian Pygmy Owl, which has a body mass of 50–77 grams.
-Y. gulottai was even smaller, and represents the smallest known owl (extinct or extant).
-It is suggested that it likely had a diet comparable to the similarly sized extant long-whiskered owlet and elf owl, which primarily eat arthropods.
+Y. michaeldanielsi was comparable in size to the Eurasian pygmy owl, which has a body mass of 50–77 grams.
+Y. gulottai was even smaller, and represents the smallest known owl (extinct or otherwise).
+It likely had a diet comparable to the similarly sized extant long-whiskered owlet and elf owl, which primarily eat arthropods.

-It is likely that Ypresiglaux did not have the same degree of head rotational mobility as extant owls because of differences in the atlas and axis.
-Mayr and Kitchener (2022) further suggest that Ypresiglaux occupied a diurnal niche, contrary to extant owls, which are often nocturnal.
+Ypresiglaux likely did not have the same degree of head rotational mobility as extant owls due to differences in the first cervical (neck) vertebrae (the atlas and axis).
+Mayr and Kitchener (2022) suggested that Ypresiglaux occupied a diurnal niche, contrary to many extant owls, which are often nocturnal.
 Preserved fossilized toe pad integument was observed on a piece of matrix collected with a pedal phalanx.
-A similar instance was seen in the holotype of the contemporary Lutavis.
+A similar condition is seen in the holotype of the contemporary Lutavis platypelvis.